alleyinteractive/fm-gutenberg/components/audio-picker/README.md

-# VideoPicker
+# AudioPicker

-Allows a user to select or remove a video using the media modal or via direct URL entry.
-This component is a thin wrapper around `MediaPicker` and sets the allowed types for the `MediaPicker` to `video` as well as provides a custom preview component that embeds the selected video in the editor.
+Allows a user to select or remove audio using the media modal or via direct URL entry.
+This component is a thin wrapper around `MediaPicker` and sets the allowed types for the `MediaPicker` to `audio` as well as provides a custom preview component that embeds the selected audio in the editor.

 For more information on how to use this component, see [MediaPicker](../media-picker/README.md).